Treasure Chest (Helloween album)

-Treasure Chest is a 3 disc box set by the German power metal group Helloween.
+Treasure Chest is a box set by German power metal band Helloween.

-Originally seen as quite the collection for fans/collectors worldwide the box consists 2 discs compiling (and remastering) some of their finest works of their 1985-2000 albums as well as a third (bonus disc) featuring many rare b'sides from the band's past singles.
+Originally seen as quite the collection for fans/collectors worldwide the box consists of 2 discs compiling (and remastering) some of the finest works of their 1985-2000 albums as well as a third (bonus disc) featuring many rare B-sides from the band's past singles.
 However, since the 2006 remastering and expansion of most of Helloween's back catalogue, featuring all of the tracks here (plus much more), this box is now seen mainly as a collector's piece.